 What Constitutes an SCRA Violation?In Brewster v.
 Sun Trust Mortgage Inc., the U.S. Court of Appeals for the Ninth Circuit reversed and remanded a case regarding two foreclosure proceedings.
-The first imposed charges and fees that covered a five-month period during with the borrower was on active military duty and subject to the protections of the Servicemembers Civil Relief Act
+The first imposed charges and fees that covered a five-month period during with the borrower was on active military duty and subject to the protections of the Servicemembers Civil Relief Act.

 The SCRA is quite specific in Section 533(c) (codified at 50 USC 3953) where it prohibits the “sale, foreclosure, or seizure of property for a breach of [a mortgage that originated before the servicemember’s military service] … if made during, or within one year after, the period of the servicemember’s military service.”
 [Note: the one-year period has changed over time and is scheduled to change to “90 days” on December 31, 2019 unless extended further by Congress.]

 The BackstoryThe lender filed the requisite affidavit of military status after having conducted its active duty verification.
 But then it discontinued the foreclosure.

 A year after the borrower had left military service and the protections of the SCRA no longer covered him, a successor servicer instituted a foreclosure.
 It included some fees that had incurred during the first, aborted foreclosure.

 “[The removal of the fees] does not impact the analysis of whether or not the SCRA was violated in the first place, because we hold that the attempted collection of fees incident to a Notice of Default was itself a part of the foreclosure proceedings barred by the SCRA.
 50 U.S.C.”
 Brewster, f.n.2.

 The lender argued that the “foreclosure” referenced in Section 533(c) should refer to only the second proceeding and not to actions of its predecessor.
 It further alleged there had been no “foreclosure” in the first instance, because title did not pass at a foreclosure auction or similar event.

-First the court found that, lenders should not narrowly construe “foreclosure” as the actual sale of a property.
+What Is Foreclosure?First the court found that, lenders should not narrowly construe “foreclosure” as the actual sale of a property.
 This did not even occur in the first instance.
 It refers to the entire process, as opposed to a specific act, and includes statutory steps.